What Does it Take to Be a Bookkeeping, Accounting, or Auditing Clerk?

 - Amortization Clerk

-Are There Job Opportunities for Bookkeeping, Accounting, and Auditing Clerks?
+Is There Job Demand for Bookkeeping, Accounting, and Auditing Clerks?

 In the United States, there were 1,730,500 jobs for Bookkeeping, Accounting, or Auditing Clerk in 2016.
 There is little to no growth in job opportunities for Bookkeeping, Accounting, or Auditing Clerk.
-The BLS estimates 186,400 yearly job openings in this field.
+There will be an estimated 186,400 positions for Bookkeeping, Accounting, or Auditing Clerk per year.

 The states with the most job growth for Bookkeeping, Accounting, or Auditing Clerk are Utah, Nevada, and Maryland.
 Watch out if you plan on working in Maine, Mississippi, or West Virginia.
 These states have the worst job growth for this type of profession.